LeetLLM

 Attack taxonomy

-Understanding the scope of potential vulnerabilities is important for designing effective safeguards.
+Attack shape determines where the defense has to sit.
 Some attacks try to win in one prompt.
 Others distribute the exploit across retrieved context, tool results, or many conversational turns.

-By mapping these vectors explicitly, engineers can decide which layer should catch each class of failure: prompt sanitization, in-model alignment, output filtering, or conversation-level monitoring.
+By mapping these attack paths explicitly, engineers can decide which layer should catch each class of failure: trust-boundary separation, least-privilege tool access, in-model alignment, output filtering, or conversation-level monitoring.

 Attack typeTypical shapeWhy it slips throughDefensive focus